-- Plan grocery store shopping by having a list to make sure healthy food choices and POTS care (hydration and salty supplements).
-If your stamina is reduced have someone help you shop, carry, and put away your groceries
+- Plan grocery store shopping using a list to make sure you pick up healthy food choices and POTS care (hydration and salty supplements).
+If your stamina is reduced have someone help you shop, carry and put away your groceries.

-- Often in early phase of POTS patients do not like how their bodies feel and look.
-Be careful of fad diets or diet supplements for weight loss
+- Often in early phase of POTS patients don't like how their bodies feel and look.
+Be careful of fad diets or diet supplements for weight loss.

 Taking and writing down your vital information (blood pressure and pulse) can give you insight and better control over your POTS, and helps your doctor fine tune your treatment.

 Check blood pressure and pulse at the same time daily (in the morning and after dinner).
 It’s very helpful to do this for the first few months of your diagnosis.
-Also check blood pressure and pulse when you are not feeling well.
+Also check blood pressure and pulse when you aren't feeling well.